mhoelzer/practice-with-prototypes/README.md

 The idea behind inheritance is that it should be possible to define new objects that inherit properties of other so-called parent objects.
-For instance, you might define a `Desert` object that describes something that is `sweet`, and can be configured with a `flavor`.
+For instance, you might define a `Dessert` object that describes something that is `sweet`, and can be configured with a `flavor`.
 You might then want to make so-called child objects that, whilst still being desserts, have their own qualities, such as a `Pastry` or `Custard`.